mitar/cmsplugin-markup/docs/backends.rst

 ``plugin_regexp(self)`` should return JavaScript code for anonymous function which construct plugin regexp given plugin_id.
 It should be marked as safe to prevent escaping.

 Some markups support dynamically rendered output (like macros) which could be rendered every time differently.
-If your markup supports this you can set ``is_dynamic`` to ``True`` and this will then give users an option to enable rendering of the content every time the page (Markup plugin) is displayed.
+If your markup supports this you can set ``is_dynamic`` to ``True`` and this will then give users an option to enable rendering of the content every time the page (Markup plugin) is displayed (default value is configured by ``CMS_MARKUP_RENDER_ALWAYS`` setting).
 Otherwise the content is rendered only once, when saved.

 Directory Layout
 ~~~~~~~~~~~~~~~~